Robert De Niro Claims Donald Trump Doesn’t Care How Many People Die From The Coronavirus

 — BBC Newsnight (@BBCNewsnight) May 12, 2020

 The show’s host, Emily Maitlis. pointed out that the president has “given himself a platform” because of his elected office and that he was likely to “take issue” with De Niro’s depiction of him.
-De Niro responded with the assurance that Trump “doesn’t care” what is said about him.
+He responded with the assurance that Trump “doesn’t care” what is said about him.

 “The people he pretends to care about are the people he has the most disdain for.
 He could care less about them.
 They might like to tell themselves that or delude themselves, but he doesn’t care about them.”

 The longtime actor and Trump critic also put blame on the president for the infection and death rate of COVID-19 in the United States.
-According to De Niro, the president should have been quicker to implement practices that would slow the spread of infection, like the Defense Production Act.
+According to De Niro, Trump should have been quicker to implement practices that would have slowed the spread of infection, like the Defense Production Act.

-The New York City native also spoke to what it was like seeing his home town empty, saying that seeing the ghostly, empty streets was like something out of a movie.
+The New York City native also spoke about what it was like seeing his hometown empty.
+He said seeing the ghostly, empty streets was like something out of a movie.

 “It’s kind of like a science fiction movie but it’s real” – Robert De Niro on what it’s like in New York amid the coronavirus outbreak#Newsnight pic.twitter.com/hayZByJBd5